s62aweng/shelfbench-hedunet/README.md

-# Morgan’s Code for Antarctic Ice Shelf Benchmark Dataset
+# A.B.
+Morgan’s Code for Shelf-Bench

 ## Dataset Information
 **Dataset provided by:** C. Baumhoer, DLR